Lumiera

 The new emerging NLE for GNU/Linux

-Lumiera is to be a professional tool for video editing on GNU/Linux systems.
+Lumiera aspires to be a professional tool for video editing on GNU/Linux systems.
 The vision of the development team defines a modern design for the core of a Non-Linear Editing software.
 A key aspect of Lumiera is the strong separation between the user interface and the processing core.
-We are developing Lumiera with a GTK GUI but that will in no way be exclusive; other GUIs can be written, as well as scripts to drive the core.
+We are developing Lumiera with a general purpose GTK UI — which is loaded as an optional component, so that the core can also be invoked from scripts to use the editing and processing capabilities of the engine.
 This becomes possible by an ongoing effort to decrease coupling.
 Each major component in the application strives to be open to extensions, but closed against external modification.
 The presentation, the model and the “performing” of the model are separate and self-contained parts of the application.
 Lumiera as a processing core will be able to perform any conceivable task on video and audio, maybe even tasks entirely unrelated to video editing.

 Workflow